 If you see something like, “we’ll make X number of updates to your web pages each month” run for the hills – these minor updates won’t improve your rankings and they take almost no time at all so why would you pay so much?

 Lastly, a Sacramento SEO expert like myself communicates with you daily and even trains you.
 I will explain why we’re doing certain tasks, why we’re making certain content, why we’re adding certain links and I will put these tasks in the context of Google’s algorithm.
 After a few months, you might not even need me because my process is so transparent you can duplicate it.

-The following are aspects of your website that we can improve to make those page 1 rankings happen.
+The following are aspects of your website that we can improve to make page 1 rankings happen.
 Good SEO means great content – specifically long-form web pages and articles that are 1000-2000 words, rich with multimedia and incredibly user friendly.
 Contact me to review my past case studies, SEO training slides and more.

 SEO starts with accurate keyword research and targeting.
-There are some phrases that are more likely to induce a conversion from a searcher than others, and those should be targeted first.
+There are some phrases that are more likely to result a conversion from a searcher than others, and those should be targeted first.
 For example, if someone Google’d Sacramento SEO consultant, that’s a phrase that is right at the bottom of my conversion funnel – it’s somebody who’s looking for exactly my services.
 Below are a few tactics I use to develop keyword targeting strategies.

-Create a keyword based conversion chart (top of the funnel phrases are phrases that are somewhat related to your services, but don’t indicate a searcher is ready to buy.
-The bottom of the funnel keywords represent phrases we know a potential customer is using.)
+Create a keyword based conversion chart.
+Top of the funnel phrases are phrases that are somewhat related to your services, but don’t indicate a searcher is ready to buy.
+The bottom of the funnel keywords represent phrases we know a potential customer is using.